btcrs/drippy/README.md

 ## Installation and Running

-You'll need to fill in the TwitterLogin.py file with the appropriate keys and secrets so that the program will have access to the Twitter account's timeline.
+You'll need to fill in the api with the appropriate keys and secrets so that the program will have access to the Twitter account's timeline.

 \#waterMe can be located anywhere in the tweet, but the optional positive